karuna-nayak/WildFireDataViz/README.md

-Wild Fire data visualization using D3.js
+Wild Fire data visualization using Plotly, seaborn and matplotlib.

-Git clone and to install dependecies do `npm install`